UHvibe/UHvibe.github.io/README.md

 The issues done in Milestone 2 can be seen in [UHvibe Github Project Milestone 2](https://github.com/UHvibe/UHvibe/projects/2).

-# Test User's Feedback
+# Feedback

-Good
+##Good

 C.B.:
-*The design looks great.
+The design looks great.

-*All the basic functions are available.
+All the basic functions are available.

-*The app was simple to navigate.
+The app was simple to navigate.

 A.E.:
-*The color choice for the design is really good.
+The color choice for the design is really good.

-*The various functions are great.
+The various functions are great.

-Bad/Improvements
+##Bad/Improvements

 C.B.:
-*You could add more customization in the user's profile *Show the whole conversation (the message chain)
+You could add more customization in the user's profile

+Show the whole conversation (the message chain)

-*On the homepage, you can have notifications of messages or possibly some other reason, such as an event that is happening in Hawaii that might interest you.
+On the homepage, you can have notifications of messages or possibly some other reason, such as an event that is happening in Hawaii that might interest you.

-*Create groups and allow users to possibly comment and send puclic messages within the group A.E.:
+Create groups and allow users to possibly comment and send puclic messages within the group

+A.E.:
-*Maybe add some slack-like channels for a group of users *Could have users follow or add other users (a friend system)
+Maybe add some slack-like channels for a group of users

+Could have users follow or add other users (a friend system)

-Overall
+##Overall

 C.B.:
-*Expected something bland, but it was cool.
+Expected something bland, but it was cool.

 A.E.:
-*Overall, it was really good.
+Overall, it was really good.
 I didn't expect it to be that good.

 # Contact Us
 * Mai Abe: maiabe@hawaii.edu
 * Darlene Agbayani: darlene4@hawaii.edu
 * Jun Okabe: okabej3@hawaii.edu